-By: William C. Head, Award-Winning Criminal Defense Attorney Near Me in metro Atlanta Georgia
+By: William C. Head, Award-Winning Reckless Driving Lawyer and Criminal Defense Attorney Near Me in Metro Atlanta Georgia

-This article will set forth the 10 most common questions and answers about the traffic offense known as “reckless driving.”
+This article will set forth our law firm’s clients 10 most common questions and answers about the traffic offense known as “reckless driving.”

-Reckless driving is a felony in a few states, for repeat offenders.
-In many states, felony reckless driving charges can be accused in connection with accidents (from driving recklessly) and causing:
+RD is a felony in a few states, for repeat offenders.
+In many states, a felony reckless driving crime can be accused in connection with accidents (from driving recklessly) and causing:

 b.
 Serious bodily injury by driving with reckless disregard for the safety of persons or property;